Arthritis: Know Big Side Effects Of Chemotherapy For Breast Cancer

 These inhibitors are used in two main situations: first, after surgery for a specific-sized breast cancer tumor to prevent its return over 5-10 years; and second, as initial treatment for women whose hormone-positive breast cancer has spread.

 Although aromatase inhibitors work well, they can cause side effects.
-Research shows that 25% to 50% of women using these drugs may feel joint pain or muscle discomfort.
+Research shows that 25% to 50% of women using these drugs may feel muscle discomfort or joint pain after chemo .

 These symptoms can affect various joints like fingers, wrists, elbows, shoulders, knees, and ankles.
 Some women stop taking the medication early due to these joint issues, even before completing the recommended five-year course.